 Can bad credit affect the cost of my car insurance?

 Your credit-based insurance score can impact your insurance premiums in New York.
 Statistically, drivers with a poor credit history tend to file more claims than drivers with better credit, according to the Insurance Information Institute (Triple-I).
 To make up for this increased risk, car insurance companies typically charge more for drivers with lower credit ratings.
 Working to improve your credit history could lower your premium.

 Why do car insurance rates vary by company?

-Every auto insurer has its own set of rates which have to be approved by your state’s department of insurance every year.
-According to the Triple-I, most auto insurance companies use more than a dozen rating factors — like your age, the type of vehicle you have, your driving record, marital status and your credit-based insurance score — but may weigh each rating factor differently.
+Every auto insurer has its own set of rates that have to be approved by your state’s department of insurance every year.
+According to the Triple-I, most auto insurance companies use more than a dozen rating factors like your age, the type of vehicle you have, your driving record, marital status and your credit-based insurance score — but may weigh each rating factor differently.
 For example, one company may penalize you heavily for having an accident, whereas another company weighs your age more heavily than your driving record.
 Because every insurer has different rates and every driver has a different situation, car insurance rates can vary significantly.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: